pokt-network/poktroll/docusaurus/docs/configs/relayminer_config.md

 The name of the service which will be used as a unique identifier to reference a service provided by the `Supplier` and served by the `RelayMiner` instance.

+It must match the `Service.Id` specified by the supplier when staking for the service.

 ## `type`
 _`Required`_

 The transport type that the service will be offered on.
 It must match the `type` field of the proxy that the supplier is referencing through `proxy_names`.
-Currently only `http` is supported but when other types are supported, the `type` field could determine if additional configuration options are allowed be them optional or required.
+Must be one of the [supported types](https://github.com/pokt-network/poktroll/tree/main/pkg/relayer/config/types.go#L8).

 ## `service_config`
 _`Required`_